sharetribe/flex-docs/src/docs/tutorials/04-edit-email-templates-with-flex-cli/index.md

 tutorial
 [Getting started with Flex CLI](/tutorials/getting-started-with-flex-cli/).

-We also recommend that you also go through the
+We also recommend that you go through the
 [Edit transaction process with Flex CLI](/tutorials/edit-transaction-process-with-flex-cli/) tutorial to understand process pulling, editing, pushing, and alias handling on a general level.